Mason-Lab-Code/.github/profile/README.md

 * Make a note of your personal access token.
 * Every time Git prompts you for a "password" on the command line, enter your personal access token (not the password for your GitHub account).

-### Navigating Mason-Lab-Code

-Have a look at the Mason-Lab-Code repositories.
-Each workflow has its own repository, containing all of the scripts required to run the workflow.
-Repositories also contain a README file, detailing the function of each script, all software requirements, links to any reference files needed, and instructions on how to implement the workflow.

 ## Executing a new project on Viking

-### Viking group space (biol-cancerinf-2020)

-Directory structures

 ### Naming system for files and directories